1964 Volkswagen Beetle 1200 Navigation

 Related Reading : Volkswagen Beetle History

-The Beetle is perhaps the best-selling car of all time.
-Truly, a recognizable shape that has stood the test of time.
-The vehicle is still being produced in Mexico, continuing the long-time running record.
+The Beetle is the best-selling car of all time (of a single platform).
+Truly, it is a recognizable shape that has stood the test of time.
+The vehicle is still being produced in Mexico, continuing its long-lasting running record.
 Adolf Hitler was searching for a peoples car that was capable of transporting three children and two adults at speeds of sixty miles-per-hour.
-The car was to be inexpensive, costing the same....
+The car was to be inexpensive,....

 Continue Reading >>